-Q: Why did you decide work in education?
+Q: Why did you decide to become a counsellor?

-Q: What is the best bit about the job?
+Q: What is the best/worst bit about the job?

-Q: What was your first impression of staff and students at RGS?
+Q: What was your first impression of the staff and students at RGS?

-Q: How does the environment here compare to your previous workplace?
+Q: How does the environment compare to your previous workplace?